Aral Sea: Aral Sea Basin Programme – 2

 On 6 October 2002, the Heads of States met again to revise the ASBP program.
 ASBP-2 was in place from 2003 to 2010.
 The main purpose of the ASBP-2 was to set up projects that covered a vast amount of environmental, socioeconomic and water management issues.
 The ASBP-2 was financed by organization such as the UNDP, World Bank, USAID, Asian Development Bank, and the governments of Switzerland, Japan, Finland, Norway and others.
 Over 2 billion US Dollars was provided by the IFAS country members to the program.

 Aral Sea Basin Programme – 3

-On 28 April 2009, the Head of States came together with the Interstate commission for Water Coordination, Interstate Commission for Sustainable Development and National Experts and donors to develop the ASBP-3.
+On 28 April 2009, the Heads of States came together with the Interstate commission for Water Coordination, Interstate Commission for Sustainable Development and National Experts and donors to develop the ASBP-3.
 This Program was in effect from 2011- 2015.
 The main purpose of the ASBP-3 was to improve the environmental and socio-economic situation of the Aral Sea Basin.
 The four program priorities were: